OrangeKami/T3A2-A/README.md

       <h4><u>Idea creation, modification, and deletion</u></h4>
       As Amela, Digital Designer, I want to be able to add, edit, and delete my ideas before I submit them, so I can feel free to make any changes in my project design later on.
     </td>
-    <td>“A good innovative idea doesn’t appear in once and need a lot of deliberate thinking.
+    <td>“A good innovative idea doesn’t appear at once and needs a lot of deliberate thinking.
 It’s important for me to be able to add, edit, and delete ideas.
 Just in case, I want to change something later on before I press the submit button.” – Amela</td>
     <td>
       <h4><u>Feedback creation, modification, and deletion</u></h4>
-      As Lochy, Engineer Lead, I’d like to send my feedback to my team for each of their idea, so they can improve their initial ideas to meet organization expectation.
+      As Lochy, Engineer Lead, I’d like to send my feedback to my team for each of their ideas, so they can improve their initial ideas to meet organization expectations.
     </td>
-    <td>“After I received new ideas from my team, I want to give feedback to them as soon as possible, they can improve their ideas that fit into our current strategy.” - Lochy</td>
+    <td>“After I receive new ideas from my team, I want to give feedback to them as soon as possible, they can improve their ideas that fit into our current strategy.” - Lochy</td>
   </tr>
   <tr>
     <td rowspan=2>View history records/listings/feedback</td>